What About Recovery After Arthroplasty?

 - Expect some pain.
 The reality is your body will be going through a stressful physical event.
 There will be pain, and healing will take some time.
 It is important to note that pain varies from patient to patient – so we cannot predict the severity.
 You also don’t want any pain to get in the way of your participation in rehabilitation exercises.
 When in hospital, you will be provided with suitable pain management medication relative to your situation.
 Speak to your support team about any concerns you may have relating to the effects of pain medication or concerns about addiction, should this apply to you.
 We will work with you each step of the way.

 - Make the most of your hospital stay.
 Mentally prepare to be in the hospital for three days and allow yourself to be taken care of; in certain circumstances, you may be ready for discharge sooner.
 Don’t hesitate to ask questions to help you prepare for your return home and how to adapt your lifestyle to optimise healing and prevent injury.

 - Get moving and keep moving.
 A physiotherapist will initially help you and will provide you with the necessary information and exercises so that you can continue your mobilisation exercises and stretches at home, and gradually return to everyday activities.
 Your orthopaedic surgeon and physiotherapist may recommend that you exercise for 20 to 30 minutes, 2 or 3 times a day during your early recovery.
 Exercise is an essential part of your recovery as strong evidence supports that rehabilitation started on the day of surgery reduces the length of stay in the hospital.
-To preview the type of exercises they might suggest, click here.

 As an added service to you, we at Cape Hip and Knee provide you with free home care and 24-hour emergency assistance from our team of experienced clinical nurses.
 The initial few weeks after surgery are vital for your recovery, and it is important that you know what you need to do to get mobile again and make the best recovery possible.